-• Adoption expenses If you were a full-year resident of Wisconsin for 2016 and you adopted a child for whom a final order of adoption was entered by a Wisconsin court during 2016, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
-You may include amounts paid during 2014, 2015, and 2016.
+- Adoption expenses Effective for taxable years beginning in 2017, if you were a full-year resident of Wisconsin for 2017 and you adopted a child for whom a final order of adoption was entered by a court of any state, or upon registration of a foreign adoption, during 2017, you may subtract up to \$5,000 of the amount you paid for adoption fees, court costs, and legal fees relating to the adoption.
+You may include amounts paid during 2015, 2016, and 2017.
 Don't count amounts reimbursed under any adoption assistance program.
-If you adopt more than one child during the year, you may deduct up to \$5,000 of adoption expenses for each child.
+If you adopt more than one child during the year, you may deduct up to \$5,000 of adoption expenses for each child. - Tuition and fee expenses You may be able to claim a subtraction for up to \$6,958 (per student) of the amount you paid during 2017 for tuition and mandatory student fees for you, your spouse (if married filing a joint return), and children whom you claim as dependents on your federal income tax return.